suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 - 0203-Manage Device Enrollment into Intune

-  > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Azure AD.
+  > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign-in authentication to Azure AD.

 ### Scenario